evgenyneu/warrah/README.md

 > warrah code.py
 ```

-Please note comments inside strings will also be removed and may result in invalid code.
-The main use of this code is to strip comments from code in order to feed it to an LLM, where occassionally incorrect code is fine.
-Thus the main focus here is on speed and simplicity, not correctness.
+Please note Warrah is a very lazy comments remover because it doesn't fully parse the code.
+It uses simple and fast logic to detect single- and multi-line comments.
+Consequently, it will remove comments inside strings and may result in invalid code.
+The main use of this utility is to strip comments from code in order to feed it to an LLM, where occassionally incorrect code is fine.
+Thus the main focus here is on speed, language coverage and simplicity, not correctness.

 The program supports single and multi-line comments in the following languages: